- A fence against common sense - 6th September, 2020

 Internationally, all orchids are indeed protected by the 1975 Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITIES).
 So orchids need a permit before they are traded across borders, but that’s nothing really to do with stopping them from being picked or mown down.

-Additionally, some plants, which do include some orchids, have further protection under section 13 1(a) against picking, uprooting and destruction.
 So we should leave the orchids for others to enjoy, but not out of a fear of incarceration, but just because it’s the right thing to do.